Elevation: 7,333 ft

 West Face, Class 2

-Drive S on Fish Hatchery Road to a 4-way road junction near the Fish Hatchery.
-Please consult the North Ridge Route (Access Section) for Lehman Butte for specific driving directions to reach this junction.
-From the junction, head E on 4800N for 3.3 miles to a junction with [signed] BLM Road #143.
-Park at this junction or ¼ mile W of it at a gravel pit.
+Drive south on Fish Hatchery Road to a 4-way road junction near the Fish Hatchery.
+Please consult the north ridge route for Lehman Butte for specific driving directions to reach this junction.
+From the junction, head east on 4800N for 3.3 miles to a junction with [signed] BLM Road #143.
+Park at this junction or ¼ mile west of it at a gravel pit.
 Do NOT hike BLM Trail #143 which is located near the gravel pit.
-That is NOT the road/trail that you need to be on.
+That is NOT the correct road/trail.

-Hike (or drive) up BLM Road #143 about 1-1/2 miles as it climbs a ridge on the W side of Navarre Creek.
+Hike (or drive) up BLM Road #143 about 1-1/2 miles as it climbs a ridge on the west side of Navarre Creek.
 This is all BLM land.
 Navarre Creek Road is a private road on private land.
 BLM Road #143 drops slightly to reach a saddle at 6,480 feet.
-Leave the road here and bushwhack SE down a gully to reach Navarre Creek.
-Stay on the R/S side of the gully and use cattle trails there to expedite your descent.
+Leave the road here and bushwhack southeast down a gully to reach Navarre Creek.
+Stay on the right/south side of the gully and use cattle trails there to expedite your descent.
 You must descend about 150 vertical feet to reach Navarre Creek.
-Cross the creek and scramble up the sagebrush-choked West Face.
+Cross the creek and scramble up the sagebrush-choked west face.
 The sagebrush gets easier about halfway up the face.

 High up, the sage thins even more and you have 2 sections of easy broken scree/gravel to cross.
 The summit of Dugout Hill has a rocky west face but is flat and gentle on top.
 There is a modest cairn on top.
 The summit offers a splendid view of the braided Big Lost River above the upper end of the Mackay Reservoir.
 When you descend the west face, the gully you descended from BLM Road #143 has yellowish dirt/gravel on its right/north side.
 Aim for the base of this gully as you approach Navarre Creek.